Getting Wiltshire Moving

 The transition to electric vehicles will be a key element of decarbonising transport.
 Whilst the range of electric cars is increasing, and prices are starting to come down, take-up is hampered by a lack of electric vehicle charging infrastructure.
 Local authorities have an important role to play in addressing this limitation.

-- We’ll establish a network of Electric Vehicle Charging points throughout the county, starting with town and village car-parks, and then extending to on-street parking points.
+- Labour will establish a network of Electric Vehicle Charging points throughout the county, starting with town and village car parks, and then extending to on-street parking points.
 We will do this by securing funding from government sources, such as the Office of Low Emission Vehicles, and establishing a partnership with an electric infrastructure provider, either through an “Own and Operate” model or through a shared revenue model, whichever offers best value.

 - We’ll work with commercial bus operators that run subsidised routes in the county to establish a realistic timetable for replacing diesel buses with low emission vehicles.

-- We’ll oppose major new highway improvement projects, such as the proposed £75M Chippenham Relief Road, which will have a significant environmental impact and is likely to result in increasing congestion in towns like Calne.
+- Oppose major new highway improvement projects, such as the proposed £75M Chippenham Distributer Road, which will have a significant environmental impact and is likely to result in increasing congestion in towns like Calne.

-- We’ll lobby central government to switch funding from new road schemes and into public transport subsidies.
+- Lobby central government to switch funding from new road schemes and into public transport subsidies.

-- We’ll concentrate Wiltshire council highways investment on pragmatic local schemes to address road safety issues or resolve localised traffic congestion (such as Curzon Street in Calne) through improving traffic flow.
+- Concentrate Wiltshire Council highways investment on pragmatic local schemes to address road safety issues or resolve localised traffic congestion and air quality issues by improving traffic flow.

-- We’ll invest in road safety improvement schemes, informed by local data and evidence, prioritising high risk groups and areas, and planned and delivered in consultation with local people and other agencies such as the police.
+- Prioritising improvements around high risk groups and areas, planned and delivered in consultation with local people and other agencies such as the police.

-- We’ll introduce 20mph speed limits around all schools in the county and ensure that they are provided with safe pedestrian crossing points.
+- Introducing 20mph speed limits around all schools in the county and ensure that they are provided with safe pedestrian crossing points.

-- We’ll extend the implementation of 20mph zones in residential areas in consultation with local communities.
+- Extending the implementation of 20mph zones in residential areas in consultation with local communities.

-- We’ll increase resourcing of road safety education, training and publicity.
+- Increasing resourcing of road safety education, training and publicity.